sbeinlich/react_starter/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following commands.
+Note that the general equivalent to `yarn [command]` is to use `npm run [command]`.
+However, this project was built with `yarn` in mind, and provides no guarantees on scalability or issues you may run into if `npm` is used.
+In most cases, you should be good using either `yarn` or `npm`, but don't use both.

 ### `yarn start`